mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

 **CMPS14Processor:**
 - Owns: DeviationLookup
-- Uses: DeviationLookup, CalMode and TwoWire
+- Uses: CMPS14Sensor, CalMode and TwoWire
 - Owned by: CMPS14Application
 - Responsible of: the main business logic, acts as "the compass"